 HIV can be transmitted through unprotected sexual intercourse (vaginal or anal), and oral sex with an infected person; transfusion of contaminated blood; and the sharing of contaminated needles, syringes or other sharp instruments.
 It may also be transmitted between a mother and her infant during pregnancy, childbirth and breastfeeding.

 How many people are living with HIV?

 How quickly does a person infected with HIV develop AIDS?

 The length of time can vary widely between individuals.
 Left without treatment, the majority of people infected with HIV will develop signs of HIV-related illness within 5–10 years, although this can be shorter.
 The time between acquiring HIV and an AIDS diagnosis is usually between 10–15 years, but sometimes longer.
 Antiretroviral therapy (ART) can slow the disease progression by preventing the virus replicating and therefore decreasing the amount of virus in an infected person’s blood (known as the ‘viral load’).

 What is the most common life-threatening opportunistic infection affecting people living with HIV?

-Tuberculosis (TB) kills nearly 360 000 people living with HIV each year.
+Tuberculosis (TB) killed 390 000 people living with HIV in 2014.
 It is the number one cause of death among HIV-infected people in Africa, and a leading cause of death in this population worldwide.
 There are a number of core health care strategies that are critical to prevent and manage TB infection among people living with HIV: